Azure/azure-sdk/docs/python/design.md

     print(f'The request was made, but the service responded with an error.
 Status code: {e.status_code}')
 ```

-##### Cancellation
+#### Cancellation

 {% include requirement/MUST id="python-client-cancellation-sync-methods" %} provide an optional keyword argument `timeout` to allow callers to specify how long they are willing to wait for the method to complete.
 The `timeout` is in seconds, and should be honored to the best extent possible.

  {% include requirement/MUST id="python-client-cancellation-async-methods" %} use the standard [asyncio.Task.cancel](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task.cancel) method to cancel async methods.

-#### Parameters
+### Service Method Parameters

 {% include requirement/MUST id="python-client-optional-arguments-keyword-only" %} provide optional operation-specific arguments as keyword only.
 See [positional and keyword-only arguments] for more information.